Video SEO: 13 Ways Video Boosts SEOShawn Forno 11.21.2017

 Video SERP Best Practices

-Ranking on the Google’s first page is an SEO’s top priority.
+Ranking on the first page of Google search results for keywords your company cares about is what video SEO is all about.
 Eric Sui at Entrepeneur describes the importance of video in search results ranking as a shift toward content, not keywords.
 “Google now cares less about whether you’ve optimized each individual page on your site to a particular keyword and more about whether your page’s content answers the question presented by the search user.”
 Translation—people just want their questions answered, and video is fantastic at that.

 Gareth Davies at WordTracker, claims that as much as “80% of the video content served up in SERPs are informational videos,” and Google’s own Head of Web spam, Matt Cutts estimates the Hummingbird update all the way back in September 2013 affected over 90% of search queries.
 The internet has shifted to video.
 Heck, the internet has shifted to mobile video People use the internet to find useful video content, and SERPs reflect that.